 The Bottom Line

-Although most people use the terms weight loss and fat loss interchangeably, the two do not refer to the same thing.
+Although most people use the terms weight loss and fat loss interchangeably, the two do not necessarily refer to the same thing.
 It might explain the many searches of weight loss vs fat loss.
-In a nutshell, weight loss refers to a drop in muscle or water while fat loss accounts for a drop in fat.
+In a nutshell, weight loss refers to a drop in total weight which includes muscle and/or water while fat loss accounts for a drop in fat.

-Dieters and weight watchers are urged to opt for fat loss because of its long-term results.
+Dieters and weight watchers are urged to aim for fat loss because of its long-term benefits.
 Knowing this, it would be best to also go through your fitness goals and talk to your doctor and trainer before moving forward with this approach.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!